 How to evaluate the quality of the B2B contact data?

 Quality means a great deal.
-In a recent survey of marketing and sales directors of B2B companies, 50% said they were not confident in their B2B contact data quality and only 11% said they were extremely confident.
-This lack trust of data quality undermines the potential business impact that marketing and sales departments can get from contact lists.
-Additionally it was found that B2B contact data decays every month by 2.1% in light of the natural turnover that occurs in companies.
-That turnover is even higher for middle management.
-Research found that up to 25% of contact data sets can be flawed.
-There are 3 most common aspects that negatively affect the data quality of B2B contacts:
+In a recent survey of marketing and sales directors of B2B companies, 50% said they were not confident in their B2B contact data quality, and only 11% said they were extremely confident.
+This lack of trust in data quality undermines the potential business impact that marketing and sales departments can get from contact lists.

-A typical attribute that is prone to be invalid in B2B contact data are office location, as the specific contact may be sitting in a local office and not at the company’s HQs.
+A typical attribute that is prone to be invalid in B2B contact data is office location, as the specific contact may be sitting in a local office and not at the company’s HQs.
 Also, company size or revenue measures may be inaccurate if not regularly updated.
-Employee turnover additionally leads to invalid data of B2B contacts as already mentioned.
+Employee turnover additionally leads to invalid data of B2B contacts, as already mentioned.

-When fields in the database remain empty it affects filtering through the database and creating sub-sets massively.
-Let’s take a marketing campaign for example, that is targeted at specific company industries, but when those data are missing for a high percentage of entries, it reduces the impact of the campaign tremendously.
+When fields in the database remain empty, it affects filtering through the database and creating sub-sets massively.
+Let’s take an example of a marketing campaign targeted at specific company industries.
+But when those data are missing for a high percentage of entries, it reduces the impact of the campaign tremendously.
 Similarly, business intelligence cannot derive as much value when analyzing and dissecting the contact list for different attributes.

 How is B2B Contact Data Priced?

-Question to ask your B2B conact data provider?
+Questions to ask your B2B contact data provider

 - Which attributes of B2B contact data does your dataset cover?

-- How and where do you gather the data sets?
+- How and where do you collect the diverse data sets?

-- How do you guarantee the quality of the data?
+- How do you verify and guarantee the quality of the data?

-- How do you integrate with our current CRM technologies? (e.g Pipedrive, Salesofrce)
+- How do you integrate with our current CRM technologies? (e.g., Pipedrive, Salesforce)